Life-Letters/mocha-factory-example/README.md

 PORT="8080"
 ```

-heroku relies on the script "postinstall"
+heroku relies on the script "web"

 ## TODO